 - Rental Period: All services give you 30 days from the time of purchase to start watching your rental.

 - Expiration After Starting: This is the time you have to watch your rental after you've started it.
 Most services only give you 24 hours, while Amazon and Google Play allow up to 48 hours to watch.

-- Quantity of TV Shows: Reference Quantity of Movies above.
+- Quantity of TV Shows: See the Quantity of Movies above.
 To be brief, we use JustWatch to figure out the numbers for each service.

 - TV Prices (Episode): The prices listed here are for HD TV episodes.
-Many SD episodes cost one dollar less than their HD counterpart, but you will find HD and SD versions that cost exactly the same.
+Many SD episodes cost one dollar less than their HD counterparts, but you will find HD and SD versions that cost the same.

 - Offers TV Rentals: Only Amazon lets you rent TV shows, which is a shame.
-Like movie rentals, TV rentals cost less than purchasing, and, if you'll never watch the episode or season again, might be the best choice for you.
+Like movie rentals, TV rentals cost less than purchasing and, if you never plan to watch the episode or season again, might be the best choice for you.